Oumar Kane

-Oumar Kane, also known as Reug Reug (born March 14, 1992) is a Senegalese professional mixed martial artist and wrestler.
-He currently competes in the heavyweight division of ONE Championship, where he is their current Heavyweight World Champion.
+Oumar Kane, also known as Reug Reug (born March 14, 1992) is a Senegalese-French professional mixed martial artist and wrestler who competes in the heavyweight division.
+He previously fought in ONE Championship, where he was the former Heavyweight World Champion.

 Early life and education

 Kane was raised in Thiaroye sur Mer, a small town outside Dakar.
 At age 16, Kane started to practice mbapatte, a traditional folk wrestling style of the Serer people.
+Kane moved to France and holds French citizenship.